 Caltech Acceptance Rate

 Given the scores we’ve looked at so far, it’s not going to be a huge surprise to learn that Caltech’s admissions rate is low…really low.
-The school admits only 8% of applicants.
-They have a very small student body (with entering freshman classes of around 230 students) and are among the most selective colleges in the nation.
+Last year, the school admitted only 7% of applicants.
+They have a very small student body (with entering freshman classes of around 235 students) and are among the most selective colleges in the nation.

 Read more from Ashley below: